 Why is the concept that a man will do everything possible if he's interested in a future—aka marriage—so hard for women to believe?
 Maybe it is because giving reasons to the contrary makes us feel better.
-What woman wants to believe that she's not "good enough" for a guy, or that he doesn't see spending the rest of his life (which is statistically usually shorter than hers) with her?
-Usually we hang on to the bad relationships, or sugarcoat the facts because it's ego-crushing, heartbreaking, disappointing, and frankly depressing to think any differently.
+What a woman wants to believe that she's not "good enough" for a guy, or that he doesn't see spending the rest of his life (which is statistically usually shorter than hers) with her?
+Usually, we hang on to the bad relationships or sugarcoat the facts because it's ego-crushing, heartbreaking, disappointing, and frankly depressing to think any differently.
 Many women would rather be in a stagnant relationship than no relationship at all.
 Really?!

 Has the thought of being alone become so repellant that we convince ourselves that we would rather be with someone—even if the relationship will never progress to the next level?
 This unhealthy story we tend to tell ourselves (and our friends) might seem less painful than the truth, but is it?
 The older you get, the harder it is to find true love.
 Why would you spend your time—months, possibly years, with a guy who is giving signs of no permanent future?
 If you really want marriage, then holding on to a guy who doesn't have the same vision will only prolong what you want.

-I have many friends that are happily married and they all have the same story about how their boyfriends (at the time) worked hard to make them feel special—knowing that they were "the one" and making them their wives.
+I have many friends that are happily married, and they all have the same story about how their boyfriends (at the time) worked hard to make them feel special—knowing that they were "the one" and making them their wives.
 These men put the "w" in wooing and "c" in chivalry.
 As one of my friends said, "He always did the little things to show me he cared."
-Another friend stated "He never played games.
+Another friend stated, "He never played games.
 He always showed and communicated how much he cared—I always felt important no matter what was going on in his life."

 Feeling important in a man’s life should never feel secondary if he honestly wants to build a relationship with you.
 A guy who sees a future with you won't play games; e.g., waiting days or weeks to call, or using the "busy" speech for why he can't possibly make the time to see you.

-Just like a lot of things when it comes to men, if you get out of la-la land, and take notice to his actions, you will realize that there are signs that a permanent future is not in the cards for you.
+Just like a lot of things when it comes to men, if you get out of la-la land and take notice of his actions, you will realize that there are signs that a permanent future is not in the cards for you.
 Sorry.
 But, luckily to every man who does not see you as long term, there are many more men with the possibility of being the right fit—and you only need one.

 50 Signs He's Doesn't See a Future With You